amasson42/GLSScene/README.md

 > As the position of the camera is sent to the post process shader, we can imagine many thing even unrelated to our scene.
 Like drawing a 3D fractal calculated with a ray marching algorithm above our scene.
 ![postprocess-raymarch](preview/postprocess-raymarch.png)

+The possibilities could be greatly improved if I implemented a multi buffered rendering so the shader could also compute effect using depth, normal or world position along with the color.

+## Conclusion

+It was really fun to work on this project and discover the possibilities and features of the GPU.
+I started this project before learning about Rust and Vulkan that were just emerging.
+Also I did not have any global knowledge about game development so I figured out a bit late that I could take a totally different approach.
+A better separation between the framework and the engine, an entity-component sytem for nodes and renderable things and many other things that can be better engineered.

+I won't fix those, I think I'm done with this project and with openGL as the future is written with Vulkan and I'm also starting to love using fully featured game engine like UE5.